 Just as the reversal surgery is more complicated than the vasectomy, the price of both procedures differs greatly in price.
 A vasectomy can cost anywhere from $300 to $1,000, but is often covered by insurance [source: eMedicineHealth].
 However, vasovasostomies can run anywhere from $4,000 to $13,000 and are rarely covered by insurance [source: Planned Parenthood].

-To learn more about vasectomy reversal, take a look at the links on the next page.
+To learn more about vasectomy reversal, take a look at the links below.

 More Great Links